 The only catch is that you need to pay for the courses.
 But the prices start at an extremely low level.
 In some cases, you can buy a one or two-hour course for 30 dollars (25 euros).
 It's an investment that's guaranteed to pay off!

-Tip 5: Repeat customers thanks to top service
+Tip 5: Returning customers thanks to top service

 When the orders start to trickle in, you have to do everything you can to retain these customers in the long term.
 In this way, you'll gradually build up a secure and predictable order volume.